-To continue protecting and providing access to open space in our community, the Open Space Authority Board of Directors has voted unanimously to place Measure T on the November 2020 ballot, a renewal of the Measure Q annual parcel tax with no increase.
-Measure T would continue until ended by voters.The parcel tax currently generates approximately $7,883,760 per year.
+To continue protecting and providing access to open space in our community, the Open Space Authority Board of Directors voted unanimously to place Measure T on the November 2020 ballot, a renewal of the Measure Q annual parcel tax with no increase.
+Measure T will continue until ended by voters.The parcel tax generates approximately $7,883,760 per year.
 All funds are spent in the cities of San Jose, Milpitas, Santa Clara, Campbell, Morgan Hill, and the unincorporated portions of Santa Clara County.

 The Authority will continue its work to:

 Preserve our region’s natural heritage by protecting scenic hillsides, open spaces, wildlife, redwood forests, and farmland

 Increase public access to open space and help maintain Authority preserves and trails and expand trail connections among local and regional parks

 Protect our water supplies and reduce pollution and toxins by preserving land around creeks, rivers, and streams

 Provide easy access to open space through urban open spaces and environmental education programs

 Measure Q Five Year Impact Report to the Community

 Nearly doubled the amount of protected acreage to over 26,000